 Earwigs don’t really pose a threat to fig trees but they will eat the fruit.
 An insecticide that contains spinosad will most likely kill them.

 The larva of the carpenter worm burrows under the bark of the fig and can kill entire branches.
-The larvae are easily recognizable as 2-inch cream-colored grubs that exude sap and sawdust as they feed.
+The larvae are easily recognizable as 2 inch (5 cm.) cream colored grubs that exude sap and sawdust as they feed.
 A parasitic nematode, Steinernema feltiae, will help to control them.

 Unfortunately, in the case of the darkling ground beetle, there is no biological or chemical control.
-These ¼ inch, dull black beetles and their larvae feed on decaying detritus at the base of the tree and in the surrounding soil.
+These ¼ inch (6 mm.), dull black beetles and their larvae feed on decaying detritus at the base of the tree and in the surrounding soil.
 The best defense in this case is sanitation; keep the area around the tree free from weeds and harvest ripe figs immediately.